-Attention deficit/hyperactivity disorder (ADHD) common, is а chronic, debilitating disorder characterized by restlessness, inattention, and impulsive behaviors in children.
+Attention deficit/hyperactivity disorder (ADHD) is a common, chronic, debilitating disorder characterized by restlessness, inattention, and impulsive behaviors in children.
 This disorder leads to educational, behavioral, and emotional problems during childhood, while increasing the risk of accidents, anti-social behaviors, and school dropout in adolescence (1).